Easy and relatively quick money hacks that might help you take control of your money.

 If you do online banking you can set up an alert to your mobile when your balance goes under a certain limit.

 I got caught out with this one on my house insurance.
 Insurance companies know that most of us will just automatically renew as its just so much easier.
 So the crafty little whatsits often push up the prices each year.
-So next time your renewal notice for any insurance lands on the mat don’t ignore it, look into swapping.
-I not long ago realized my monthly house insurance payment had worked its way up to being more than a whole years worth when I first joined them.
+So next time your renewal notice for any insurance lands on the mat doesn’t ignore it, look into swapping.
+I not long ago realized my monthly house insurance payment had worked its way up to being more than a whole year worth when I first joined them.

 If your bank ( and I think all high street banks do) has an app get it.
 Learn how to use it.
 It is much easier to check your balance on your app than turning on the computer etc. Knowing what actually is in or not in your bank account is a good start in controlling your money.